All Episodes

 Both were distant finishers in Iowa and New Hampshire, nor has it helped win favor with conservative heavyweights like Rush Limbaugh.

-I don't care what you think, folks, the attacks that they mounted on Romney are not defensible.
+I don't care what you think, folks.

 Because of the attacks, the Romney team has been able to achieve one thing, rallying support from influential conservatives.